 Several recent papers follow the same granular approach as ours.
-Lenoir et al. (2020), exploiting the product dimension of the French Customs data, use a Ricardian variant of the model here to uncover differences in matching frictions across sectors.
-Miyauchi (2021), in a dynamic framework, models turnover of suppliers across regions of Japan.
-On the basis of how fast a producer replaces a lost supplier, he finds increasing returns to scale in matching similar in magnitude to what we find here.
+Lenoir et al. (2022), exploiting the product dimension of the French Customs data, use a Ricardian variant of the model here to uncover differences in matching frictions across sectors.
+Miyauchi (2023), in a dynamic framework, models turnover of suppliers across regions of Japan.
+On the basis of how fast a producer replaces a lost supplier, he estimates increasing returns to scale in matching, as we find here.
 Panigrahi (2021) models how the network of firm-to-firm links within and across Indian states shapes the size distribution of firms.6